ubaldot/vim-replica/README.md

 2. Code-cells highlighting.

-Each REPL is a jupyter-console initiated with a specific kernel running in a *terminal* buffer.
+Each REPL is a jupyter-console initiated with a specific kernel running in a *terminal* buffer. <br>
 For each *filetype* Replica provides you with one available REPL to send text in.

 I wrote vim-replica because I never managed to make [vim-slime](https://github.com/jpalardy/vim-slime) to work satisfactory under Windows and [vim-REPL](https://github.com/sillybun/vim-repl) crashes too often when using the toggle function.
-Also because the mentioned plugin are way too general and I needed something focused on Scientific applications.
+Also because the mentioned plugins are way too general and I needed something focused on Scientific applications.

 ## Requirements
 Replica is written in *Vim9script*, and you need at least Vim 9.0.<br>
-Furthermore, you need `jupyter console` to make Replica to work and the associated *kernels* depending on the language you wish to use.
+Furthermore, you need `jupyter console` to make Replica to work and the associated *kernels* depending on the language you would like to use.

 You can google to discover the available jupyter kernels out there whereas you can run `jupyter kernelspec list` from the command line of your terminal to